philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 ## GraphQL makes Deprecations Awesome

-One area where GraphQL excels is to make monitoring field usage incredibly easy at a technical level.
+One area where GraphQL excels is making monitoring field usage incredibly easy at a technical level.
 GraphQL clients are forced to specify the fields they want returned in the query:

 ~~~ http
 POST /graphql HTTP/1.1